Table of Contents Show

 After World War ended, the $10,000 he had invested multiplied to $40,000 after holding them for around four years.
 Only four of his companies became worthless.

-Due to his extensive experience, Templeton was one of the most successful mutual-fund managers, as he was deep into the use of globally diversified mutual funds.
-He realized that some markets companies would fail while others would gain.
-Him being claimed as the founder of the modern mutual fund came from him being an experienced investor.
+Due to his extensive experience, Templeton was one of the most successful mutual fund managers, as he was deep into the use of globally diversified mutual funds.
+He realized that some market companies would fail while others would gain.
+His being claimed as the founder of the modern mutual fund came from him being an experienced investor.

 He is acclaimed as the founder of Templeton Growth Fund, where he particularly pioneered global investment diversification.
-He was a persistent value investor and a huge fan of another best growth investor of all time, Benjamin Graham.
+He was a persistent value investor and a huge fan of another best growth investor, Benjamin Graham.
 Templeton preferred fundamental analysis over technical analysis for stock evaluation.

-Templeton created a few of the world’s largest and successful international investment funds.
+Templeton created a few of the world’s largest and most successful international investment funds.
 He sold his own Templeton funds to the Franklin group in 1992.
-With a close look at his growth investing in the financial world and his investment philosophies, we can acknowledge him as one of the best growth investors of all time.
+With a close look at his growth investing in the financial world and his investment philosophies, we can acknowledge him as one of the best growth investors.

 4. John “Jack” Bogle

 Record Growth: No Information Available

 Net Worth: $111 million during his death in 2019 at age 89

 Best Investment: His launching index funds at Vanguard Group

 Jack Bogle is just a personification for the term “great investor.”
 Vanguard is the world’s largest mutual fund and exchange-traded fund provider, with $7.1 trillion in assets under management.